hamza-muhammadd/LAXEE.COM/Research/Product-Research/001-Egyptian-Chocolate.md

 ## What is the product?

-A 100g premium Egyptian chocolate box intended for inclusion in LAXEE curated gift boxes.
+A 100g premium Egyptian chocolate product intended for inclusion in LAXEE curated gift collections.

-The product may also be sold as a standalone premium chocolate gift.
+The product may be offered as:

+- A standalone premium chocolate
+- A component inside a curated gift box
+- A Nikah gift-box component
+- A seasonal Eid / Ramadan product
+- A corporate gifting component

 ## Why could LAXEE sell it?

-Chocolate is highly compatible with gifting and can increase the perceived value of a curated gift box.
+Chocolate has strong gifting relevance and can increase the perceived value of a curated gift box.

-The product could be positioned as:

-> An imported chocolate selection thoughtfully included in a
-> LAXEE gifting experience.
+Egyptian origin may also create differentiation if the selected product is not already widely available in Bangladesh.

 ## Who would buy it?

+Potential customers:

 - Premium gift buyers
 - Nikah gift buyers